Massachusetts Court Records

 - Offensive noise

-- Turning at places that U-turns have been prohibited
+- Turning at places where U-turns have been prohibited.

 Can Infractions be Expunged from a Massachusetts Criminal Court Record?